pastchick3/agile-C/README.md

 Then we need to resolve expressions to obtain `type_right`.
 The resolver will first recursively destructure an expression back to five primary expressions: `Ident`, `IntConst`, `FloatConst`, `CharConst`, and `StrConst`.

 For `Ident`, the resolver will retrieve its type from `SymbolTable` and if its type is `T`, it will be marked as a `generic_ident`.
 Each time the resolver successfully performs a type unification, it will update type information for all `generic_ident` involved.
 For `IntConst`, the resolver will pick the "narrowest" integer type that the literal fits.
 All interger types we support now are listed below from the narrowest (top) to the widest (bottom).
 For `FloatConst`, the same process applies and available types are also given below.
-Then `CharConst` will be assigned type `char` and `StrConst` will be assigned type `T` because currently we do not have pointer types.
+Then `CharConst` will be assigned type `char` and `StrConst` will be assigned type `char` with its pointer flag set.

 ```
 Integer Types: